 - Pour the broth and increase the heat.
 Bring the soup up to a simmer and then reduce the heat to medium to maintain a gentle simmer.

 - Add chicken and seasoning.
-Turn the heat off once the chicken has come to temperature.
+Turn the heat off once the chicken has come to a temperature.

 This one is more of an idea for what to eat during Ramadan, rather than a recipe.
 Wholegrain toast is another way to check off your complex carbohydrate requirement.
 And then you can top them with so many delicious and healthy ingredients; the world really is your pickle when it comes to toppings.
 A few of the options have been listed below.